-To better prepare students and communities for the Rural Fellows program experience, all selected student and community fellows receive a three-week interactive and transformational inclusive leadership, team and community development training hosted by diversity and inclusion researcher and consultant, Dr. Helen Fagan, and her team.
-Additionally, all fellows receive individualized coaching by qualified coaches throughout the summer.
+To better prepare students and communities for the Rural Fellowship program, all selected student and community Fellows receive a three-week training hosted by Dr. Helen Fagan, RPN’s diversity and inclusion researcher and consultant, and her team.
+The interactive and transformational training focuses on inclusive leadership, team building, and community development.

 By working closely with research faculty from across the NU system, students connect the university’s intellectual capital with communities in every corner of the state.

-In 2019, participating communities saw an average economic impact of $28,000.
+In 2020, after a condensed eight-week program due to COVID-19, participating communities saw an average economic impact of $15,000.
 Click the reports below to learn more:

-Want to know more?View the videos below to hear from 2020 rural fellows about their projects and their impact.
+Want to know more?View the videos below to hear from 2021 Rural and Community Fellows about their projects and impact.

 Frequently Asked Questions

 Q: What does the timeline look like for this process?

 - Feb.
 15, 2022: Review of community applications begins.
 To receive priority consideration for financial aid